Insufficient Gibbs Sampling: Even case of the median, MAD case

 \section{Even case of the median, MAD case}

-As explained before, the case where $X$ is of even size i.e. $\exists n\geq 4 \mbox{ such that }N=2n$ is more complex.
+As mentioned in Section \ref{sec:mad}, the case where $\Data$ is of even size i.e. $\exists n\geq 4 \mbox{ such that }N=2n$ is more complex.
 Indeed, the statistics that we study are not determined by a single coordinate but by the average of two coordinates of the vector.

 It is therefore useful to introduce some extra notations: